Deformations of Theta Integrals and A Conjecture of Gross-Zagier: Introduction

-Combining Theorem \ref{thm:factor} with the main result in \cite{Li21}, we deduce the algebraicity of a rational, principal higher Green function at a single CM point when $E/\Qb$ is biquadratic, hence Conjecture \ref{conj:GZ} in particular.
+\begin{remark} Theorem \ref{thm:factor} also applies to the case $r = 0$ when $f$ has zero constant term, in which case $\Phi_f^0 = \Phi_f$ is the regularized Borcherds lift of $f$ and we have $a_2 = 1$. \end{remark} Combining Theorem \ref{thm:factor} with the main result in \cite{Li23}, we deduce the algebraicity of a rational, principal higher Green function at a single CM point when $E/\Qb$ is biquadratic, hence Conjecture \ref{conj:GZ} in particular.

 \begin{theorem} In the setting of Theorem \ref{thm:factor}, there exists $\kappa \in \Nb$ and Galois equivariant maps $\alpha_1, \alpha_2: T_W(\hat\Qb) \to E^{\mathrm{ab}}$ such that

 for all $[z_0, h] \in Z(W_{})$.
 Furthermore for $n =2$, we can choose $\alpha_j(h) = 1$ for $j \equiv r \bmod{2}$, i.e.\ there exists a Galois-equivariant map $\alpha: T_W(\hat\Qb) \to E^{\mathrm{ab}}$ such that